 • Stiffness - stiffness in the tendon when you get up in the morning or following a sustained period of rest is common.
 This usually eases after a few minutes of walking in many cases

 • Variable pain – some people only report a mild ache which eases with exercise.
 Other people can experience very severe pain which will limit their walking.
-Often pain will be increased when you go up onto your toes
+Often pain will be increased when you go up onto your toes.

 The causes of Achilles tendinopathy are not completely understood but we know it occurs when a tendon is unable to adapt to the strain being put through it.
-Sometimes it starts after an injury or strain to the area and it is commonly caused by overloading the tendon, for example suddenly increasing your activity levels.

 You are more at risk of developing Achilles tendinopathy if you have diabetes, tight and weak calf muscles, or stiff ankle joints.